Zelda Wynn Valdes: Activism through fashion

 Zelda Wynn Valdes was known to consistently contribute to social work and community building.
 Beginning in the 1960s.
 She directed the Fashion and Design Workshop of the Harlem Youth Opportunities Unlimited and Associated Community Teams (HARYOU-ACT).
 Valdes taught costume designing skills and facilitated fabric donations to the student workshops.
 Additionally, she was one of the founders of the National Association of Fashion Accessory Designers, an industry group intended to promote black talent in the fashion industry.
 This group was established with the sponsorship of the National Council of Negro Women.
 Continuing in her dedication to her community, she notably participated in charity fashion shows for Abyssinian Baptist Church, the Salvation Army, New York Baptist Home for the Aged, and Jack and Jill.

 Her role as a communal contributor to the African American society also extended to her role in the Civil Rights movement.
 Wynn's fashion career was inherently connected to the Civil Right movement, as her success came at a time during racial segregation in the United States.
 In effect, there was a segregation in the fashion industry separating the industry created by black designers and the mainstream fashion world.
 However through her achievement and success in the fashion world, she was conducive to establishing a positive black identity.

 Later career

 In 1970, Arthur Mitchell asked Valdes to design costumes for his new company, the Dance Theatre of Harlem.
-She closed her business in 1989 but continued to work with the Dance Theatre of Harlem until her death in 2001 at the age of 100.
-During her time at the Dance Theatre of Harlem, she worked on a total of 82 ballets productions in over 22 countries until her death.
+She closed her business in 1989, but continued to work with the Dance Theatre of Harlem.
+During her time there, she worked on a total of 82 ballet productions in over 22 countries until she died in 2001.